kushkansara02/shopify-backend-challenge-fall-2022/README.md

 1. `git clone` this repository
 2. Make sure `npm` is installed in your machine.
 3. Run `npm install` to install dependencies required for the application.
+4. Run `export proto=https` in shell.
-4. Run `npm run start` to start the application
+5. Run `npm run start` to start the application
-5. After running `npm run start`, replit will automatically open a window with the web app open.
+6. After running `npm run start`, replit will automatically open a window with the web app open.
 If the app is being used locally, then open `http://localhost:3000` to view the web app.